Updated Fall 2017

 The advantages of a hydration bladder like the Geigerrig Hydration Engine

 include hands-free usage and larger volumes.
 The bladder, a collapsible reservoir ranging from one to several liters in volume, is attached to a hose that you suck on to draw water into your mouth.
 On long hikes, these are easier to use for hydration than a water bottle that you have to dig out of your pack each time you need a drink.
 Most backpacks made today come equipped with a hole for the hydration tube, and some even have a special compartment for a bladder.
-The downside to hydration bladders is that they are less durable, have shorter life spans, and are harder to clean than water bottles.
+The downside to hydration bladders is that they are less durable, have shorter lifespans, and are harder to clean (than bottles).
 And in the office, we recommend a bottle over a bladder.
-See our full Best Hydration Bladder Review

 These are great when you don't want to carry your entire backpack on your full-day hike or bike ride, yet still need to stay hydrated throughout the day.
 Hydration packs like the CamelBak M.U.L.E. are usually lighter than most backpacks

 and have proper ventilation, making them more comfortable on long days.
 They make drinking on the move a breeze, and their convenience helps you to stay fully hydrated.
 Most also feature pockets for storing additional items such as food, first aid kits, and tools.
-Like hydration bladders, they also are harder to clean and have shorter life spans than water bottles.
+Like hydration bladders, they also are harder to clean and have shorter life spans than bottles.
 It's also harder to ration your water with these packs.
-Lastly, hydration packs cost significantly more than water bottles.
-See our full Best Hydration Pack Review
+Lastly, hydration packs cost significantly more than bottles.

 Running Hydration Packs